The Hephaestus SDK

 # Configure result handling

-workflow_config = WorkflowConfig(
+bug_fix_config = WorkflowConfig(

 has_result=True,

-result_criteria="Problem is solved and verified",
+result_criteria="Bug is fixed and verified",

 )